Autism Terminology

 Splinter skill

-A specific skill that an Autistic person is really good at, but that might not be particularly useful or relevant to real-world situations.
-For example, being able to memorise the names of many places, but not point them out on a map, or the ability to play a particular piece of music on the piano without fully understanding how to play other pieces, or how the instrument itself is learned.
-Some Autistic people might develop advanced skills or abilities that may not be expected for a person of their age.
+A specific skill that an Autistic person is good at, but that might not be particularly useful or relevant to real-world situations.
+For example, being able to memorize the names of many places, but not point them out on a map, or the ability to play a particular piece of music on the piano without fully understanding how to play other pieces, or how the instrument itself is learned.
+Some Autistic people might develop advanced skills or abilities that may not be expected of someone their age.

 Stimming

 Stimming is not limited to people with Autism, but it is a behavior people with Autism may perform.
-It means to ‘self-stimulate’ the senses, hence the name ‘stimming’, and it might look like what we normally call ‘fidgeting’.
+It means to ‘self-stimulate’ the senses, hence the name ‘stimming’, and it might look like what we commonly call fidgeting.
 Stimming usually refers to repetitive tactile behaviors, such as hand flapping, biting or picking the lips, or rubbing the hands together.

-It’s not clear why stimming happens exactly, but it is believed to be a strategy used to self-regulate emotions and physical sensations in certain situations, such as when they feel stressed, or they are overwhelmed by sensory information in the environment.
+It’s not clear why stimming happens, but it is believed to be a strategy used to self-regulate emotions and physical sensations in certain situations, such as when people feel stressed or overwhelmed by sensory information in the environment.

 Stimming can be either conscious, in that the individual is actively choosing to ‘stim’ (verb for when stimming occurs), or sometimes it will happen subconsciously, without an active choice.